9 Creative Writing Exercises Perfect for English Learners

 In English, this is called “playing devil’s advocate.”
 That’s when you take a side you don’t actually believe in, just to see an issue from a different point of view.

-What you’ll learn: Aside from teaching an English skill, this exercise teaches a life skill, empathy.
+This exercise teaches the life skill of empathy.
 Empathy is the ability to understand how someone else feels, even if you don’t feel the same way.
 This skill is important to have, and writing can help you develop it.

-Aside from that, doing this exercise is a great way to learn how to express opinions in English.
-It might also get you using words you would not normally use, since you’re speaking from a different perspective.
-You might even learn something new about yourself!
+It’s also a great way to learn how to express opinions in English.
+You may also need to use words you don’t normally use to express this opinion, since you’re speaking from a different perspective.
+You might even learn something new about yourself and your beliefs!

 5. Idiom soup

 An idiom is a saying that doesn’t actually mean what it says.
-For example, “it’s raining cats and dogs” doesn’t mean animals are really falling from the sky (it just means it’s raining very hard).
+For example, “it’s raining cats and dogs” doesn’t mean animals are really falling from the sky—it just means it’s raining very hard.
+English has a lot of idioms.

-What you’ll learn: Sometimes learning English feels like you “bit off more than you can chew” (took on a task that’s too big).
-A great way to build confidence is to know phrases and sayings you can use in many situations.
-Using clichés and idioms will build your vocabulary and ensure that when you hear them spoken by a native, you’ll know exactly what they mean.
+Sometimes, learning English feels like you “bit off more than you can chew” (took on a task that’s too big).
+A great way to build confidence is to know phrases and sayings that you can use in many situations.

 6. It was a dark and stormy night